Dog Days Panfish

 Deep weeds and weed lines will draw in a huge smorgasbord of organisms for panfish to feed on, and in very high numbers.
 The cool water of the deep weeds is comforting to panfish and you can expect to find them there until the weeds change or the temps begin to drastically drop.

 Classic summer panfish spots will remain true throughout much of the summer months and the panfish holding on them usually won’t go far if harsh weather presents itself.
-Deep weeds are a classic summer spot and should be a part of every panfish angler’s daily routine once the summer suns take form.
+Deep weeds are a classic summer spot and should be a part of every panfish angler’s daily routine once the summer sun take form.

 Crappie locations during the hot summer months can be very frustrating on some lakes, and the possibilities seem endless.
 In order to narrow things down, you need to grab a lake map and look for possible springtime locations (where the crappies were just recently at) as well as nearby deeper water.
 Figure out where the deep weed line is and where, if any, is there deeper structure.

-So this summer, keep in mind, panfish will utilize deep water just like walleye, bass and pike.
+Panfish will utilize deep water just like walleye, bass and pike.
 Deep water shouldn’t scare panfish anglers, and having the willingness to target deep water during the summer months can really increase your catch.
 Some days it just takes patience and the motivation to look for meandering fish.

 I’ve only touched on a few of the options that are available for panfish during the summer months, and don’t let these possibilities be your only resort.
 Fishing is constantly changing and we must change with it and adapt to the given conditions.
-Watch for pockets in the weeds, check for deep weed lines, and pay attention to your electronics for pods of schooling fish in deeper water while motoring from spot to spot.
+Watch for pockets in the weeds, check for deep weed lines, and pay attention to your electronics for pods of schooling fish in deeper water while motoring from spot-to-spot.

 By doing a few of these things you can eliminate some of the guesswork and wasted time spent on the water.
 But in the end, every day on the water is a good day if you have a fishing rod in your hand.
-Enjoy the summer and good luck!
+Enjoy the summer and good luck!!!